Last Month’s Travels

 Copies of old photos from my parents

 The anniversary service went well, and it was nice to see such a crowd in the church where I attended with my family from the fourth grade through college.
 I got to spend some time out with my brother on his boat.
-And then, on Monday, before driving home, I had coffee with Wayne Dunlop, a friend from High School, and dropped by to see my parent’s grave.
+And then, on Monday, before driving home, I had coffee with Wayne, a friend from High School, and dropped by to see my parent’s grave.

 photos from Wilmington NC